bufbuild-ru/docs/docs/bufstream/reference/configuration/bufstream-yaml/index.md

 #### `intake_max_bytes`

+_int64_

-\_int64_The maximum number of intake file bytes to keep in memory.
+The maximum number of intake file bytes to keep in memory.

 #### `intake_load_max`

+_int32_

-\_int32_The maximum number of intake files to load concurrently.No limit is enforced when set to 0.
+The maximum number of intake files to load concurrently.

+No limit is enforced when set to 0.

 #### `shelf_max_bytes`

+_int64_

-\_int64_The maximum number of shelf bytes to keep in memory.
+The maximum number of shelf bytes to keep in memory.

 #### `archive_max_bytes`

+_int64_

-\_int64_The maximum number of archive log entry bytes to keep in memory.
+The maximum number of archive log entry bytes to keep in memory.

 #### `fetch_record_max_bytes`

+_int64_

-\_int64_The maximum number of record bytes fetched from recent or shelf messages to keep in memory.
+The maximum number of record bytes fetched from recent or shelf messages to keep in memory.

 #### `kafka_fetch_eager_max_bytes`

+_int64_

-\_int64_The maximum number of record bytes to keep in memory for eagerly fetched records.
+The maximum number of record bytes to keep in memory for eagerly fetched records.

 #### `producer_max`

+_int32_

-\_int32_The maximum number of producers tracked per topic/partition.
-(May be exceeded due to other constraints.)Each topic/partition tracks the sequence number and transaction state for each producer writing to it.The sequence number may be forgotten for the least-recently-used producer, when this limit is exceeded.
+The maximum number of producers tracked per topic/partition.
+(May be exceeded due to other constraints.)

+Each topic/partition tracks the sequence number and transaction state for each producer writing to it.

+The sequence number may be forgotten for the least-recently-used producer, when this limit is exceeded.

 #### `topic_max`

+_int32_

-\_int32_The maximum number of topics to keep in memory.
+The maximum number of topics to keep in memory.

 ### `ArchiveConfig`